• Home

 • Advise any departments who may have been making payments to the deceased, such as Tax Credits, benefits, pensions etc.

-As soon as possible you should:
+As soon as possible, you should:

 • Contact the Executors of any Will to enable them to start the process of obtaining Probate.
+If you wish us to advise or complete Probate, let us know as early as possible.

-• If there is no Will then you should decide who will apply to sort out the deceased’s affairs and apply for Letters of Administration.
+• If there is no Will, then you should decide who will apply to sort out the deceased’s affairs and apply for Letters of Administration.

 Want to know how we can help you?

-• Ask us for our Executor Checklist
+• Ask us for our free Executor Checklist.

 Inheritance Tax.

 Many clients don't realise that if there is any Inheritance Tax to pay, that this has to be paid BEFORE any part of the estate can be sold to pay bills.
 This causes major problems if you don't have £000's in the bank.
-We can overcome this with an IHT Loan.
-This simple loan to the value of the IHT is paid back once Probate has been granted from the estate itself.
-No credit checks, security or monthly payments and can be quickly setup.

 Find out more